Supreme Court Upholds Indiana Provision Mandating Fetal Burial Or Cremation

 Essentially, the high court is punting here on the issue of abortion to keep it out of the court — for now.
 But it's sure to come back.

-Justice Clarence Thomas wrote a long, anti-abortion rights concurrence, criticizing the court's reluctance to take up the Indiana law more fully.
+Justice Clarence Thomas wrote a long, anti-abortion-rights concurrence, criticizing the court's reluctance to take up the Indiana law more fully.
 More on the case.

 Court rules for school district on transgender bathroom rules